16th Century A.D.

 1,1 : Magic ritual of divination according to Jamblique.

-1,2 : Magic ritual of divination according to Jamblique.
+1,2 : Some form of the magic ritual of divination according to Jamblique.

 The discovery of the secret of the Centuries

-2,27 : The secret of prophecies of Nostradamus nearly unveiled.
+2,27 : The secret of the prophecies of Nostradamus nearly unveiled.
 A divine

 intervention timely prevents its diffusion.
 Future event.